easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/3_Advanced/3_04_module_naming_schemes.md

 !!!
 Warning "Example not suitable for LUMI"
-    **This exercise is meant for a system where the common toolchains can be used and requires an indpendent EasyBuild installation in your personal file space**, because EasyBuild will try to copy the installation log file to each installation directory.
+    **This exercise is meant for a system where the common toolchains can be used and requires an independent EasyBuild installation in your personal file space**, because EasyBuild will try to copy the installation log file to each installation directory.

 Now that we know more about hierarchical module naming schemes,